← HoloMapper Homepage

 Full HoloMapper Interface

-The main workspace gives you access to surface editing, layers, properties, media controls, and projection output setup in one focused layout.
+The main workspace gives you access to surface editing, layers, properties, media controls, presets, input tools, and projection output setup in one focused layout.

 HoloMapper URL input panel for adding a live web page as a projection surface